ramigs/strapi-nuxt-article/strapi-nuxt.md

 };
 ```

 Now we are ready to configure the Auth module.
-This is done by mapping the local
+The default, general purpose
+authentication scheme - supporting Cookie and JWT login flows - is named
-strategy endpoints with Strapi's authentication endpoints.
+`local`.
+Let's now map its endpoints with Strapi's authentication endpoints.

 Paste the code below into `./nuxt.config.js`: